 - 50 servings of canned fruit

 If you are interested in volunteering to help with collection, organization, or food delivery, please contact Christen at .

-Please be sure to check expiration dates and provide child-friendly food items as listed below.
+Please be sure to check expiration dates and provide child-friendly food items.
 Please keep in mind, if you and your family would not eat it, don't donate it! ;)

 - Canned fruit

 - Fruit Cups

 - Vienna Sausage